 S.H.A.P.E.
 In a Nutshell

+This is our heart for homeschooling.
+SHAPE was developed to help carry the load.
+Our goal is to support families throughout the journey of home education by providing community and experiential learning to enrich your personal curriculum.
 It all started with a small art class in the barn.
 It has grown into a full day of adventure covering Science, History, Arts, and Phys.
 Ed for homeschoolers from kindergarten to middle school.
-We offer a community of certified, experienced teachers who have a love for home education and a dedication to providing a thorough, hands-on education while investing in the overall growth of each individual learner.
-Our community enjoys family field trips, guest speakers, class picture day, in-house evaluations, mom’s nights, field day, fire safety education, charity projects, and theatrical performances, in addition to the base subjects offered.
-Our goal is to offer assistance in the journey of homeschooling by giving you a day to breathe and taking some of the pressure off.
+We offer a network of certified, experienced teachers who have a love for home education and a dedication to investing in the overall growth of each individual learner.
+Our families enjoy field trips, guest speakers, class picture day, in-house evaluations, social outings, field day, fire safety education, charity projects, and theatrical performances in addition to the base subjects offered.
 Each student goes home at the end of the year with a folder of work for each subject to complete your portfolio and endless experiences that can hardly be called “school”.

 Registration begins each April based on availability.
 Please contact us to set up a tour.